 We give our donors the option to designate their contribution as “unrestricted”.
 If that is the case, our Board of Directors will determine the program that your donation will best serve.
-Note that, because we have an all-volunteer Board and staff, only 10% of our revenue is spent on administrative and operational costs.
-90% is allocated to programs.
+Note that, because we have an all-volunteer Board and staff, less than 10% of our revenue is spent on administrative and operational costs.
+More than 90% is allocated to programs.

 Please consult your lawyer about drafting a will that includes Philippines Humanitarian as a beneficiary in your will or trust.